SirrorsMoore1975/SirrorsMoore1975/Documents/IHAVENOTHINGTOHIDE/README.md

 are just ignored or interpreted otherwise.

-Australia are now restricting any person below the age of 16 to use a list of applications and soical media so that harmful contents are not reached by the teenages, but somehow the controversial `DISCORD` and `Roblox` which are somehow not included.
+Australia are now restricting any person below the age of 16 to use a list of applications and social media so that harmful contents are not reached by the teenagers, but somehow the controversial `DISCORD` and `Roblox` which are somehow not included.
 This make commentator question was it about protect children or censor those platform the authority did not like.